-The Fund may invest in obligations issued or guaranteed by U.S. or foreign banks.
-Bank obligations, including without limitation, time deposits, bankers' acceptances and certificates of deposit, may be general obligations of the parent bank or may be limited to the issuing branch by the terms of the specific obligations or by government regulation.
 Banks are subject to extensive but different governmental regulations which may limit both the amount and types of loans which may be made and interest rates which may be charged.
 Foreign banks are subject to different regulations and are generally permitted to engage in a wider variety of activities than U.S. banks.
 In addition, the profitability of the banking industry is largely dependent upon the availability and cost of funds for the purpose of financing lending operations under prevailing money market conditions.
 General economic conditions as well as exposure to credit losses arising from possible financial difficulties of borrowers play an important part in the operation of this industry.

 Certificates of deposit are certificates evidencing the obligation of a bank to repay funds deposited with it for a specified period of time at a specified rate.
 Certificates of deposit are negotiable instruments and are similar to saving deposits but have a definite maturity and are evidenced by a certificate instead of a passbook entry.
-Banks are required to keep reserves against all certificates of deposit.
+Banks are required to keep reserves against all certificates of deposits.
 Fixed time deposits are bank obligations payable at a stated maturity date and bearing interest at a fixed rate.
 Fixed time deposits may be withdrawn on demand by the investor, but may be subject to early withdrawal penalties which vary depending upon market conditions and the remaining maturity of the obligation.
-The Fund may invest in deposits in U.S. and European banks.
+The Fund may invest in deposits in U.S. and European banks satisfying the standards set forth above.